joelgardner/Kiko-plus/_posts/2017-06-19-part3-setting-up-our-backend-continued.md

 `mkdir storage && touch storage/index.js`

-To start, we'll use Mongo's basic C.R.U.D. operations: `insertMany`, `find`, `update`, and `deleteMany`.
-They map nicely to the [mutations](http://graphql.org/learn/queries/#mutations) we'll create for our GraphQL schema.
+To start, we'll use Mongo's singular C.R.U.D. operations: `insertOne`, `findOne`, `findOneAndUpdate`, and `deleteOne`.
+They map nicely to the initial [mutations](http://graphql.org/learn/queries/#mutations) we'll create for our GraphQL schema.

+We'll also use a library called `shortid` to generate URL-friendly IDs for our entities.
+Mongo generates a long alphanumeric ID that is fine, but it's good practice not to expose internal IDs.
+Additionally, it allows us to not have to juggle between GraphQL expecting an `id` property and Mongo's `_id`.

 In `storage/index.js`, we'll have the following: